All Episodes

 Hey, I saw that show.

-I I listened to that show also on yesterday, and I wanted to thank you for giving the respectful opportunity to the two Gold Star Fathers to pay tribute to their sons.
+And I wanted to thank you for giving the respectful opportunity to the two Gold Star fathers to pay tribute to their sons.

 At our house, time stopped, and we listened to every word that they spoke, and I want them to know that.